DeaconsIllustrated - Preview: No. 15 North Carolina at Wake Forest

 Matchup to watch: UNC receiver Josh Downs (No. 11) vs. WF nickel Evan Slocum (No. 14).

-It flies in the face of the narrative about Drake Maye and Heisman talk and such, but Downs has been UNC’s best offensive player.
+It flies in the face of the narrative about Drake Maye and Heisman talk and such, but Downs is UNC’s best offensive player.

 The third-year receiver had a great season last year and has taken his game to another level this season — especially in the last three weeks.
 In that span, Downs has 35 catches for 394 yards and three touchdowns.
 And if that’s not enough, he’s also got 82 yards on four punt returns in those games, too.